|

 SWCPC 818 E1

-Some of the images come from one of Sagars book entitled D. H. Lawrence and New
+Some of the images come from one of Keith M. Sagar’s book D. H. Lawrence and New

-Lawrence lived in several European countries and had a ranch outside Taos, New Mexico
+several European countries and had a ranch outside Taos, New Mexico, which he

-which he called Kiowa Ranch.
-He passed away
+called Kiowa Ranch.
+He passed away in 1930.

 LBJ Ranch House (Texas)